revisit-studies/reVISit-studies.github.io/docs/designing-studies/react-stimulus.md

 ## Example 1: Graphical Perception Experiment

 The React component stimulus should be put into the `src/public/your-exp-name/assets` folder.
+As stated in other tutorials, we suggest always making an `assets` directory inside your experiment directory for the best organization possible.
 In our example, we name the experiment "demo-cleveland," so we put this code into `src/public/demo-cleveland/assets/BarChart.tsx`.
 Please replace it with another experiment name.

 We have a few reusable components and hooks available in the `src/public/demo-cleveland/assets/hooks` and `src/public/demo-cleveland/assets/chartcomponents` folders, which are required in this demo.
 These reusable components and hooks helps creating charts using D3.js in React.
 You may copy them to your own experiment folder.